Source: California Invasive Plant Council

 Training Videos

-The following videos would not have been possible without expert knowledge generously provided by Cal-IPC instructors and supporters.
-Funding for the production of these videos was provided by the California Department of Food and Agriculture and the USDA Forest Service, State and Private Forestry, through American Recovery and Reinvestment Act funds.
+These videos were made possible by the expert knowledge generously provided by Cal-IPC instructors and supporters.
+Funding was provided by the California Department of Food and Agriculture and the USDA Forest Service, State and Private Forestry, through American Recovery and Reinvestment Act funds.
+The equipment for filming was provided by the National Park Service’s California Exotic Plant Management Team and the Pacific Coast Science and Learning Center.

 Mechanical Control Tools